 The transition that comes along with divorce often feels minimized and invalidated by our court system.
 The emotional, financial, and spiritual costs of divorce are significant, and many times decisions are made in the process that are difficult to live with afterward.
 The outcome can be very disappointing, often leaving families disempowered.
 After the legal divorce is completed, people often are left with an emotional "residue" of anger, betrayal, and sadness.

-Ann Cerney has training and experience helping individuals and families create sustainable parenting agreements during divorce, and following a divorce, come to peace with the agreements that have been made in the legal system.
-There are times when parents must renegotiate parenting plans to meet the needs of growing children, and Ann works as a mediator and advisor for co-parents who are struggling with changing needs of children and families post-decree.
+My training and experience has been around helping individuals and families create sustainable parenting agreements during divorce, and following a divorce, come to peace with the agreements that have been made in the legal system.
+There are times when parents must renegotiate parenting plans to meet the needs of growing children, and I work as a mediator and advisor for co-parents who are struggling with changing needs of children and families post-decree.

-Ann is a trained mediator, collaborative divorce coach, parenting coordinator,and psychotherapist.
-She understands child development, family dynamics, and high conflict personalities.
-As a mediator and parenting coordinator, Ann works with families pre-, during, and post-divorce to help parents develop and work with existing parenting plans to refocus on the well-being of the children.
-Ann has been involved with parents who have significant difficulty communicating and making agreements with each other with regards to parenting issues.
+I am a trained mediator, collaborative divorce coach, parenting coordinator,and psychotherapist.
+Areas of experience are in child development, family dynamics, and high conflict personalities.
+As a mediator and parenting coordinator, I work with families pre-, during, and post-divorce to help parents develop and work with existing parenting plans to refocus on the well-being of the children.
+I have been involved with parents who have significant difficulty communicating and making agreements with each other with regards to parenting.

-Ann is often a referral source for Dupage County Domestic Relations court when parents are unable to make decisions on behalf of their child(ren) or follow their parenting plans consistently, including court-ordered counseling and parenting coordination.
-Ann coordinates with other involved professionals, including attorneys, GAL's for the children, teachers, therapists, and extended family as needed and appropriate.
+I am often a referral resource for Dupage County Domestic Relations court when parents are unable to make decisions on behalf of their child(ren) or follow their parenting plans consistently, including court-ordered counseling and parenting coordination.
+This involves coordinating with other involved professionals, including attorneys, GAL's for the children, teachers, therapists, and extended family as needed and appropriate.

-As a psychotherapist, Ann has experience working with couples to form healthier attachments, teaches communication skills to help with problem-solving and management of historical feelings and patterns of behavior.
-She also works with parents to help strengthen relationships with children post-divorce, and whose children are estranged from them during and after divorce.
-Ann has been involved in reunification therapy with parents and children, when allegations of child alienation exist.
-Ann is experienced in helping individuals who are grieving during and after divorce, to rebuild a healthier family and new relationships.
+As a psychotherapist, I have experience working with couples to form healthier attachments, teaching communication skills to help with problem-solving and management of historical feelings and patterns of behavior.
+I have worked with parents to help strengthen relationships with children post-divorce, and those whose children are estranged from them during and after divorce.
+It is my mission to aid individuals who are grieving during and after divorce, to rebuild a healthier family and new relationships.